yelisettylohithharish-commits/LohithDummyzRepository/README.md

 # LohithDummyzRepository
-Repository is created fo testing
+Repository is created for testing